Connecticut SB 4 Is Now Public Act 26-64: CTDPA Expansion, Data Broker Registry, and Geolocation Ban

 Connecticut Is Expanding Its Privacy Law — Again

-For businesses, this means that if you buy, sell, or aggregate consumer data without a direct relationship with those consumers, you may need to register as a data broker in Connecticut — in addition to any registration requirements in California, Vermont, Oregon, and Texas.
+For businesses, this means that if you buy, sell, license, or aggregate consumer data without a direct relationship with those consumers, you may need to register as a Connecticut data broker — in addition to existing obligations in California, Vermont, Oregon, and Texas.
+Connecticut is now on track to join California as a state with a working universal-deletion infrastructure.

 2. Facial Recognition Technology Restrictions